illumos/ipd/ipd/0012/README.md

 1. Provide /proc/\<PID\>/fdinfo/\<FD\>

-   There will be no consumers at this point, but the new files will be available under /proc.
+   There will be no consumers at this point, but the new files will be available under /proc. `prfdinfo_t` will remain unchanged in header files and the new structure will be named `prfdinfo_new_t` during the transition.

 1. Update `libproc`, add new API functions and modify existing Pfdinfo

-   The change to the `Pfdinfo()` API will require a small change to `pfiles` so that it can handle receiving a version 2 fdinfo structure, and convert it to version 1.
+   The change to the `Pfdinfo()` API will require a small temporary change to `pfiles` so that it can handle receiving a new fdinfo structure, and convert it to `prfdinfo_core_t`.
+This will be superseded by a subsequent update to pfiles.

 1. Update `netstat`